Antu-Das/python_4th/README.md

 3. Download YOLOv8 pre-trained weights

 ## Custom Data
 Used roboflow to annotate images.
 Sample notebook show how we can add the Roboflow workflow project using API to download the annotated dataset to train the model.
-Use the below code to download the datset:

-[(pip install roboflow

-from roboflow import Roboflow
-rf = Roboflow(api_key="ZxxNYh8DK5KRIhp90MPb")
-project = rf.workspace("rehman-2vlay").project("fire-detection-vdtmc")
-version = project.version(1)
-dataset = version.download("yolov5")]((pip install roboflow

-from roboflow import Roboflow
-rf = Roboflow(api_key="ZxxNYh8DK5KRIhp90MPb")
-project = rf.workspace("rehman-2vlay").project("fire-detection-vdtmc")
-version = project.version(1)
-dataset = version.download("yolov5"))
+Which roboflow code include in the dataset folder.

 ## Evaluation